 Topics include sets and set operations, relations and their properties, partitions of sets and equivalence relations, axioms of set theory, partially and totally ordered sets and their properties, mappings, cardinals and ordinals.
 3313 Mathematics Topics for Secondary Teachers (3-3-0) Prerequisite: Grade of C or better in MATH 2401 or MATH 1306, enrollment in secondary teacher certification and department approval.
 Topics chosen from mathematical connections, historical perspectives, common conceptions and misconceptions, applications and technology relative to teaching and learning high school mathematics topics in algebra, discrete mathematics, geometry and calculus; problem solving theory and techniques over various topics including classic historical problems in mathematics.
+The NCTM's Principles and Standards for School Mathematics and the Texas Administrative Code (TACs), Title 19, Part II, Chapter 111 will be referenced.
+The use of technology is included.
 Emphasis on conceptual understanding and developing the ability to provide both informal explanations and formal proofs.
-The NCTM's Principles and Standards for School Mathematics will be referenced.
 3321 Math Concepts I (3-3-0) Prerequisite: A grade of C or better in MATH 1301 or MATH 1310.
 Restricted to students in Urban Education or permission of CMS department chair.
-Topics are chosen from logic, set theory, mathematical systems, number theory, problem solving, estimation, and historical number systems.
+Topics are chosen from problem solving, logic, numeration systems, set theory, number theory, estimation and algebraic thinking.
+The NCTM's Principles and Standards for School Mathematics and the Texas Administrative Code (TACs), Title 19, Part II, Chapter 111 will be referenced.
+The use of technology is included.
 3322 Math Concepts II (3-3-0) Prerequisite: A grade of C or better in MATH 1301 or MATH 1310.
-Restricted to students in Urban Education or permission of CMS department chair Topics are chosen from measurement, estimation, problem solving, counting and probability, expected value, simulation, introduction to geometry.
-The use of technology is also included.
+Restricted to students in Urban Education or permission of CMS department chair Topics are chosen from problem solving, proportional reasoning, probability, statistics, introductory geometry, estimation, systems of linear equations, measurement, motion geometry and symmetry.
+The NCTM's Principles and Standards for School Mathematics and the Texas Administrative Code (TACs), Title 19, Part II, Chapter 111 will be referenced.
+The use of technology is included.
 3399 Directed Study in Mathematics Prerequisite: Formal approval by department chair and dean.
 Selected topics in mathematics; intensive individual study under the guidance of a member of the Computer and Mathematical Sciences faculty.
 4190-4490 Special Topics in Mathematics Prerequisite: Department approval.